Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 In order to properly add an offer to your product, you must include only one required property: price.

-There are, however, many recommended properties, including the shippingDetails property.
-As we saw with the original example above, this property shows shipping costs and locations.
+There are, however, many recommended properties, including the new isVariantOf property or the shippingDetails property which shows shipping costs and locations.

-Let’s take a closer look at this property.
+Let’s take a closer look at these properties.

 Shipping Details Schema Markup